JorgeGttz/Ball_and_plate_stewart/README.md

 The content of this repository is the property of the author and all rights are reserved, it is forbidden to copy any content. @ Copyright All Rights Reserved.

+Go to master branch to get files and content.

 #########################################################################################################################